 The Fashion Pact is another example of a strong and shared commitment to clean energy within the sector, a non-profit organisation that brings together CEOs from across the fashion industry, including Burberry, Nike, Inc. and Ralph Lauren.
 Brands of all sizes are working collaboratively to bring about large-scale change and their ‘Collective Virtual PPA’ project aims to add 160,000 MWh of renewable electricity to the grid in Europe every year, enabling members to reach their individual sustainability targets.

-Overall, PPAs are an important tool for businesses in the Retail and Consumer sector in order to reduce energy costs, increase sustainability and attract and retain a growing number of environmentally-conscious consumers.
+PPAs are an important tool for businesses in the Retail and Consumer sector in order to reduce energy costs, increase sustainability and attract and retain a growing number of environmentally-conscious consumers.
 The longer-term nature of these PPAs also provides more cost predictability and by securing an energy supply for an extended period, brands can plan for future growth and expansion more easily.
+Additionally, new carbon accounting rules in jurisdictions such as the EU and California and the increased scrutiny on businesses' net-zero ambitions are sure to contribute to the growth of Corporate PPAs in the Retail and Consumer sector for years to come.

 If you would like to find out more, please visit our Corporate PPA Hub or get in contact with us.